Cleaning up coal ash pollution

 Nearly every major river in the South has one or more unlined, leaking pits filled with coal ash from power plants on its banks and sitting in groundwater.
 Containing millions of tons of toxin-laden coal ash pollution, most of these pits are unlined and have leaked arsenic, mercury, thallium, selenium, and other harmful contaminants into rivers, lakes, streams, and the underlying groundwater for decades.

-For more than 10 years, we have fought in federal and state courts to force utilities to clean up their unlined, leaking coal ash waste sites and protect our clean water and people’s health.
-When state and federal governments did not act following a devastating 2008 spill in Kingston, Tenn., we began enforcing the Clean Water Act ourselves on behalf of local citizen groups securing coal ash cleanups across the Southeast.
-As a result of our work, all unlined coal ash pits in North Carolina, South Carolina, and Virginia are being cleaned up and utilities in the Southeast have been required to remove over 250 million tons of coal ash from unlined, leaking pits across the region.
+For more than 10 years, we have fought in federal and state courts to force utilities to clean up their unlined, leaking coal ash pollution and protect our clean water and people’s health.
+When state and federal governments did not act following a devastating 2008 spill in Kingston, Tenn., we began enforcing the Clean Water Act ourselves on behalf of local citizen groups to secure coal ash cleanups across the South.
+As a result of our work, all unlined coal ash pollution pits in North Carolina, South Carolina, and Virginia are being cleaned up and utilities in the Southeast are removing over 270 million tons of coal ash from unlined, leaking pits across the region.
 We continue to push utilities to clean up their coal ash pollution in Tennessee, Georgia, and Alabama to protect Southern communities.

 In North Carolina, our lawsuits on behalf of community groups resulted in the largest coal ash cleanup in the nation through enforceable commitments to excavate or recycle 126 million tons from all 14 of Duke Energy’s leaking, unlined coal ash pollution sites across the state.
-A historic settlement in January 2020, negotiated by SELC with the Department of Environmental Quality and Duke Energy, marked the finale of years of administrative and legal actions seeking cleanups in North Carolina.
+A historic settlement in January 2020, negotiated by SELC with the Department of Environmental Quality and Duke Energy, marked the finale of years of administrative and legal actions seeking coal ash pollution cleanups in North Carolina.

 This timeline of North Carolina’s coal ash history highlights key moments, including Duke Energy’s coal ash spill into the Dan River in North Carolina and criminal plea deal for Clean Water Act crimes.